Big boost for Congress! Lingayat Mutt backs CM Siddaramaiah’s minority move, leaves BJP in a fix

 Matha’s backing of the minority religion status came hours after BJP chief’s visit.
 The saffron party had stood firmly against Congress’ move to grant minority status to Lingayats.
 Shah had termed the move as Congress’ bid to divide Hindu unity.

-However, Murgha Matha’s letter categorically said that move will not divide, but unite the member of the community.
-“It is not a step to divide the community but a measure to unite the already sub-divided sub caste followers in Lingayaths, a religious group having a special tenets or culture on the lines of revolution of Sharanas of 12th century AD Karnataka,” it read.
+However, Murgha Matha’s letter categorically said that move will not divide but unite the members of the community.
+“It is not a step to divide the community but a measure to unite the already sub-divided sub caste followers in Lingayaths, a religious group having special tenets or culture on the lines of revolution of Sharanas of 12th century AD Karnataka,” it read.

-On March 23, Siddaramaiah-led state government had notified the minority religion status to the followers of 12th century social reformer Basava.
+On March 23, the Siddaramaiah-led state government had notified the minority religion status to the followers of 12th-century social reformer Basava.
 The saffron party, whose chief ministerial face BS Yeddyurappa is a Lingayat, termed Congress move as an attempt to divide the Hindu votes.

 Shah was on a two-day visit to Karnataka since Monday.
 The BJP president met several seers and interacted with coconut and areca nut growers and traders in the district during the visit.
 He also held road shows and visiting other Mutts in the interior districts of the state.